KatieAlleena/Stone-Parchment-Blade/README.md

 I don't know where to begin to show a second victory or loss screen.
 I have been able to manage this all on one screen for now.

+In a tie/draw, I am unsure how to make the selection background blue like the text.
+I think that would best signify a tie?
+At the moment the text tells us, but I'd like to look into that more.

 Resources & References:
 1. <a href="https://www.w3schools.com/tags/att_script_defer.asp" target="_blank">https://www.w3schools.com/tags/att_script_defer.asp</a>